MoBakour/peeko/api.md

     }
     ```

-#### - [GET] /user/hasAccount<span style="color:darkred">?fingerprint=<span style="color:red">{{ fingerprint key }}</span></span>
+#### - [GET] /user/hasAccount<span style="color:darkred">?deviceId=<span style="color:red">{{ deviceId key }}</span></span>

-This route checks if a user with the given fingerprint exists in the database.
+This route checks if a user with the given deviceId exists in the database.

-Replace {{ fingerprint key }} with the stored user fingerprint key.
+Replace {{ deviceId key }} with the stored user deviceId key.

-If an account was found associated with the given fingerprint, a response with `hasAccount` set to true will be returned, as well as an `accounts` array with the user account objects that fall under the givern fingerprint, and finally `tokens` array of objects, each object containing `userId` property for the account id, and `token` property with the token of that account.
-Otherwise, if no account was found under the given fingerprint, `hasAccount` will be set to false in the response object, and `accounts` & `tokens` will be an empty arrays.
+If an account was found associated with the given deviceId, a response with `hasAccount` set to true will be returned, as well as an `accounts` array with the user account objects that fall under the given deviceId, and finally `tokens` array of objects, each object containing `userId` property for the account id, and `token` property with the token of that account.
+Otherwise, if no account was found under the given deviceId, `hasAccount` will be set to false in the response object, and `accounts` & `tokens` will be an empty arrays.

 Expected **_Query Parameters_**:

--   `fingerprint`: user account fingerprint
+-   `deviceId`: user account deviceId

 Expected Response JSON Objects: